-ACCM envisions a society free from the stigma of HIV/AIDS and hepatitis C. We are committed to building a community where all people living with or affected by HIV/AIDS and/or hepatitis C receive the support they need.
-We are dedicated to empowering individuals to make informed decisions related to their health.
+ACCM envisions a society free from the stigma of HIV/AIDS.
+We are committed to building a community where all people living with or affected by HIV/AIDS and/or hepatitis C receive the support they need.
+We are dedicated to empowering individuals to make informed decisions related to their health and well-being.

 ACCM is a volunteer-based community organization working to enhance the quality of life of people living with HIV/AIDS and/or hepatitis C, to prevent HIV and hepatitis C transmission, and to promote community awareness and action.